zhinst/zhinst-toolkit/examples/nodetree.md

 ## Accessing nodes

-The nested dictionary is a lazy structure that offers a performant and user-friendly approach to the LabOne® node tree.
+The nested dictionary is a lazy structure that offers a efficient and user-friendly approach to the LabOne® node tree.
 It offers full support for Unix wildcards and nodes can either be specified by attribute or by item.